Asbestos Use and Exposure Risks at Movie Theaters

 Health Risks Associated with Asbestos Curtains

 Once the theater workers, patrons, and their family members breathe in or ingest asbestos fibers, the tiny fibers get lodged into tissues covering organs such as lungs, heart, and abdomen.
 These fibers get stuck within the body's soft tissues as there are no mechanisms to break down or remove the fibers.
-The lodged asbestos fibers remain there and over the years the healthy cells undergo mutation and get transformed to mesothelioma cells.
+The lodged asbestos fibers remain there and over the years the healthy cells undergo mutation.

 Asbestos exposure can also lead to a condition called asbestosis and cancer of the lungs, esophagus, colon, and rectum.
 Asbestosis occurs when asbestos fibers get into the lungs and cause inflammation and scarring leading to breathing difficulty.